 The FDA MedWatch Website is simple to use, it should take only a few minutes to get through the steps needed to report.
 Specifically, the FDA MedWatch Website is looking for reports about a serious adverse event, product quality problem, product use error or therapeutic inequivalence/failure that you suspect is associated with the FDA product you use.
 Serious adverse events generally include death, life threatening events, hospitalization or other serious medical events.

 In order to file a report, you will need to tell the FDA minimal information about the problem (specifically about the device or drug used), about the patient, and about the person reporting the issue (if you are reporting for someone else).
 The online form is very simple to use.

-Regarding the problem, the FDA would like to know what kind of a problem was experienced and whether any medical intervention was required (including hospitalization and/or death), details about when and where the problem happened will be required.
+What problem did you have with the drug or device?
+The FDA would like to know what kind of a problem was experienced and whether any medical intervention was required (including hospitalization and/or death), details about when and where the problem happened will be required.
 If you have any relevant lab data or tests available, you can describe them but this is not necessary.

-If the complication came from a device, the FDA will need to know the name of the medical device but no further information is required.
+If the problem came from a medical device – the FDA will need to know the name of the medical device but no further information is required.
 If you know the company that manufactured the device, the model, lot, serial number and expiration date, you can provide this information to the FDA.
 In addition, the FDA encourages you to provide information about who was operating the medical device when the problem occurred and details about an implant, if this is the problem device.

 The last thing the FDA requires is information about the patient, but a full name is not required.
 Information about date of birth, weight, ethnicity, race and previous medical conditions and allergies will help the FDA to study the complication or side effect, but this information is not required to be provided.
 The person reporting the form (whether this is the injured individual or someone else) is required to report their full name to the FDA, but, you are able to hide your identity from the manufacturer and no further information is required.